Come play in North Carolina’s Backyard

 After lunch take a windshield tour of some of Roanoke Rapids’ historic structures and Aladdin kit homes.
 Hamilton Street is a wonderful place to begin.
 You will see Roanoke Rapids’ former passenger rail depot.
 Continue down Hamilton, and you will see the ornate Roanoke Rapids High School, built in 1921, on your right and the log Girl Scout Hut, built in the 1920’s, on your left.
 Enjoy a trip over to Becker Village Mall to tour the Roanoke Valley Veterans Museum.
 The men and women of the Roanoke Valley have a long history of service to our country, and the center pays tribute to that service.
 Stories and memorabilia from all area veterans provide people the opportunity to see and hear history come alive through the eyes of the veterans who made that history.

-Time to head back to the hotel to rest and freshen up for dinner at David’s Restaurant for an unforgettable dining experience.
-David Watson is an amazing chef, and all his dishes are creative and delicious.
-Your food will be complemented with lovely ambiance and music.
+Time to head back to the hotel to rest and freshen up for dinner at Haggerty's Steakhouse for a quality dining experience.

-Following your dinner, attend an evening show at the busiest community theatre in the United States – Lakeland Theatre Company.
+Following your dinner, attend an evening show at the busiest community theatre in the United States – Lakeland Cultural Arts Center.
 You can enjoy fantastic performances of popular musicals and plays in a restored school building in historic Littleton.
 Be sure to enjoy a glass of wine or a cup of coffee during intermission.

 Return to your hotel for a night of peaceful sleep for your trip home tomorrow.